1kohei1/sd-scheduler/memo.md

 - [ ] Do not flash right action button when moving across the page.
 This happens because header component is remounted every time page changes (v3)
 - [ ] Update auth guard to better way (v3)
 - [x] Display loading while data in overview is updating
+- [ ] Sort presentation dates when updated

 NOTES: